-1) a completed application form
+- a completed application form

 All applications are reviewed by a committee of faculty and students.
-The application is considered in its entirety, but the committee pays particular attention--in no particular order--to the student's record of academic achievement as reflected in the transcripts, the student's potential for graduate work as demonstrated by recommendations, the quality of the writing sample, the GRE scores, and the student's background and reasons for pursuing a Ph.D. at The Graduate Center, as expressed in the personal statement.
-All applicants to graduate school should also carefully consider the concept of fit - applicants should familiarize themselves with our faculty members and recent course offerings.
+The application is considered in its entirety, but the committee pays particular attention--in no particular order--to the student's record of academic achievement as reflected in the transcripts, the student's potential for graduate work as demonstrated by recommendations, the quality of the writing sample, the GRE scores, and the student's background and reasons for pursuing a Ph.D. at the Graduate Center, as expressed in the applicant statement.
 We admit students with or without master’s degrees, with no preference given to either group.
 Most applicants have majored in history as undergraduates, though this is not a requirement.Applicants without an MA who have fewer than 30 credits of undergraduate History work should consider first embarking on an MA in History.